Reejig Blog

 • Scheduling and coordination

-These areas allow leaders to demonstrate tangible value quickly while reducing organizational risk.
+These areas demonstrate tangible value quickly.
+They reduce organizational risk.

 "The best place to start is high-volume, repetitive tasks with clearly defined inputs and outputs."

-Why this matters: Visible wins build trust and momentum without triggering cultural resistance.
+Visible wins build trust and momentum.
+They do not trigger cultural resistance.

 Enterprises stall when they optimize for experimentation instead of outcomes.

 Both speakers highlighted a common failure mode: pilot purgatory.
-Organizations run small tests that never translate into scaled impact.
+Organizations run small tests.
+Those tests never translate into scaled impact.

-The alternative is to deploy AI into real, contained workflows and measure results immediately.
-At Reejig, Savage shared that teams regularly implement working agentic AI systems in weeks, not quarters, tied directly to operational metrics.
+The alternative: deploy AI into real, contained workflows.
+Measure results immediately.
+At Reejig, Savage shared that teams implement working agentic AI systems in weeks.
+Not quarters.
+Each ties directly to operational metrics.

 "We need to stop talking about proof of concept and start talking about proof of value."